FlavScents AInsights Entry for White Cognac Oil (CAS: 8016-21-5)

 7. Toxicology, Safety & Exposure Considerations

 For oral exposure, white cognac oil is considered safe within typical use levels, with no specific ADI or MSDI established.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid irritation or sensitization.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed during handling.
-Risk profiles are similar for both food and fragrance applications.
+Dermal exposure in fragrance use may pose a risk of irritation or sensitization, and formulators should refer to IFRA guidelines for safe use levels.
+Inhalation exposure is generally low risk due to its moderate volatility, but occupational safety measures should be considered in manufacturing settings.
+Risk profiles may differ slightly between food and fragrance applications, primarily due to exposure routes.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature